Table of Contents

 As for restoring data to your database,

 heroku pg:backups restore will take any dump file that is accessible to a dyno running on Heroku, such as one available on S3, and restore it to your Heroku Postgres database.
+Be aware that the target database will expunged before the restore process occurs.

 For directly transferring a logical backup between Heroku Postgres databases,